Wings on Wheels

 The world has never noticed.

 The spiritually blind see a car logo.
 The spiritually awake see a pattern.
-Wheels and wings where Ezekiel saw the chariot.
+Wheels and wings where Ezekiel saw the wheel.
 A serpent eating a man where Moses lifted the bronze.

 A pattern that stretches back thousands of years.
-A pattern that surfaces in ancient prophetic visions and modern corporate boardrooms.
 A pattern rolling down the highway beside you every morning on your way to work.

 Hidden in plain sight.